 Know your tool

-Tip: If you edit your photos on mobile, Snapseed is one of the best option available.
+Tip: If you edit your photos on mobile, Snapseed is one of the best options available.

 How to find work

-Approach local business, those who are engaged in creating products such as jewelry, shoes, apparel etc. Tell them why they need a good image of their products.
+Approach local businesses, those who are engaged in creating products such as jewelry, shoes, apparel, etc. Tell them why they need a good image of their products.
 In the world of window shopping, people buy what looks good they touch and feel it later.

 Assist senior photographers, work with advertising agencies, you will get to learn a lot from them.

 The more mistakes you make the more you learn, the more you learn the more you grow.